LiamLlamazares/math_blog/_posts/2022-05-26-Malliavin-Calculus-1.md

 $\mathcal{F}\U \infty:=\vee\U {t\in I}\mathcal{F}\U t$.

+In the definition of progressive measurability we imposed some kind of measurability, in fact the condition leads to the following

 **Proposition 1** (Progressive implies jointly measurable).
 Let
 $I\subset{\mathbb R}$, and $\{X\U t\}\U {t\in I}$ be progressively